LiPtP0000/LiPtP0000.github.io/_posts/2024-09-28-tongxinwang-chapter-two.md

 #### Error Control: Frame Error Issues
 Here are the main error control techniques:
-1. Forward Error Correction (FEC): It is a type of redundancy technique that detects and corrects errors in data, such as LDPC codes, Hamming codes, etc.
+1. Forward Error Correction (FEC, 前向纠错): It is a type of redundancy technique that detects and corrects errors in data, such as LDPC codes, Hamming codes, etc.

-2. Automatic Repeat Request (ARQ): It is a type of error control technique that retransmits lost or corrupted data segments.
-It is often used in **scenarios where no strict real-time communication is required.**
+2. Automatic Repeat Request (ARQ, 自动请求重传): It is a type of error control technique that retransmits lost or corrupted data segments.
+It is often used in **scenarios where no strict real-time communication is required.**[Typical ARQ Protocols](https://zhuanlan.zhihu.com/p/261152357)

-3.
+3. Hybrid Error Correction (HEC, 混合纠错): It is a combination of FEC and ARQ, where FEC is used for detecting and correcting errors, and ARQ is used for retransmitting lost or corrupted data segments.

 #### Flow Control: Speed lssues

 #### Congestion Control: Global Issues